 Created with the support of Catinca Tabacaru Gallery

 July 4 – August 30, 2020

 As we’ve spent the past three months processing and contemplating the state of the world today, it’s time to shift our focus from Reaction to Response.
-In this pursuit, Catinca Tabacaru Gallery presents the third and final part of of our trilogy video exhibition: OFF BLACK, a solo exhibition of video works by JasminFire created and launched on a rolling basis throughout the exhibition.
+In this pursuit, Catinca Tabacaru Gallery presents the third and final part of of our trilogy video exhibition: OFF BLACK, a new video work by Jasminfire created and launched in the midst of what is clearly a global cultural revolution.

 Thank you for all the love and support over the past six years.
 As we plan our move to Europe, and prepare for the second chapter of the Gallery’s programming, we look forward to sharing our evolved self with you.

 Performative Ritual via Zoom

 During the summer solstice, Sunday.
 June 21st, Maria Lucia Cruz Correia invited us to join her on Zoom for a performative ritual to become a Guardian of Nature, i.e. a human able to act as representative to a nature entity, like a river or a mountain, which is granted personhood in a court of law.
 This falls within Correia’s practice of offering utopian public services as alternatives for the current capitalistic system.

 Through the use of performative rituals and animistic dialogues we must go beyond the “imagined disaffection.”
 We need to understand the sublimity of nature and search for the quality of greatness beyond human eye.
 Maria Lucia Cruz Correia proposes a contract with nature and considers its central challenge: What language do things of the world speak that might allow humans to reach an understanding with them, contractually?